 5. Acknowledge People—When you acknowledge people, you recognize their value and importance.
 How about hugging your children before they go off to school?
 Or saying “Good Morning” to your co-workers as you walk through the office?
 Or saying hi to an acquaintance you see dining at another table in a restaurant.
 When you go out of your way to acknowledge people you will make a positive impression on them.

 6. Show Respect—When you show people respect, your actions express your interest in them.
 Think about it… when people show you respect, how does it make you feel about them?
 On the other hand when people DON’T show you respect, how do you feel about them?
 For more about giving and getting respect, read To Earn Respect You Must Show Respect.

-7. The Old Fashion Way—One of the best ways to demonstrate the importance of a relationship is to call someone just to see how they’re doing.
+7. The Old-Fashioned Way—One of the best ways to demonstrate the importance of a relationship is to call someone just to see how they’re doing.
 I receive very few calls from people who don’t have a self-serving agenda.
 Those who call because they genuinely care about me, stand out in my mind.
 Think about it, how frequently do people call you just to say hi or find out what’s going on in your life?

 8. Offer Genuine Compliments—When people take the time to offer you a sincere compliment, how does that make you feel about them?
 Are you naturally drawn to people who speak positively of you?
 When you take an extra 10 seconds to offer people a genuine compliment, your interest in them can have an impact far bigger than you know.

 9. Encourage People—When you encourage others, you lift their spirits, enhance their self-confidence and add fuel to their motivational fire.
 Perhaps more than anything you give them hope and inspiration.
 Wow, if simple words of encouragement can do so much to enhance someone’s life, why don’t we all do more of it?
 How long could it take?
 10 seconds?